Property Division in Divorce in Wisconsin

 Marital debts are community property, so like marital assets they are split 50/50 unless there are unique circumstances such as if a party has debt linked to their separately owned property.
 This means that even if one person was racking up credit card debt and the other party had no idea, it’s still a marital debt.
 That being said, a spouse can contest that a debt was incurred not in the interest of the family.

-Creditors Are Not Bound by Your Debt Division
+Are Creditors Bound by Debt Division?

-This is true.
+No, creditors do not always recognize debt division.
 If debt was split up in a divorce and the other party doesn’t pay their loan or defaults on it, the creditors can come after their ex-spouse for it.
 To avoid this, a lot of people try to pay off as much marital debt with marital assets before or during the divorce.

-Debt Usually Stays with the Property
+Does Debt Usually Stay with the Property?